DraxCodes/Youtube2Mp3/README.md

 ##  :thinking: What is it?
-Youtube2Mp3 Allows you to take playlists from other sources like Spotify and feed them into to Youtube to get either a playable stream or a download for each track as an MP3.
+Youtube2Mp3 Allows you to take playlists from other sources like Spotify and feed them into Youtube to get either a playable stream or a download for each track as an MP3.